rfurman/pnphard/index.md

 permalink: /blems/
 redirect_from: "/"
 ---
-## What makes a Wrong Proof profound?
+## What makes a wrong proof profound?

 A proof that fails due to an algebraic- or arithmetic-error only reduces the search space by one.
 A proof that fails due to a fundamental obstacle can shed light on an entire class of approaches, and prune down the search tree.
+Occasionally a proof can fail so profoundly that it results in a [new field of mathematics](http://people.math.gatech.edu/~jrabinoff6/mathcamp/lectures.pdf).
 Organizing and publishing these can help us move closer to a solution.

 ## What is this page?